dell/omnia/docs/Troubleshooting/FAQ.md

 ## Can Cobbler deploy both Rocky and CentOS at the same time?
 No. During Cobbler based deployment, only one OS is supported at a time.
 If the user would like to deploy both, please deploy one first, **unmount `/mnt/iso`** and then re-run cobbler for the second OS.

-## Why do Firmware Updates fail for some components with Omnia 1.1.1?
+## Why do Firmware Updates fail for some components with Omnia?
-Due to the latest `catalog.xml` file, Firmware updates fail for some components on server models R640 and R740.
-Omnia execution doesn't get interrupted but an error gets logged.
+Due to the latest `catalog.xml` file, Firmware updates may fail for certain components.
+Omnia execution doesn't get interrupted but an error gets logged on AWX.
 For now, please download those individual updates manually.

 ## Why does the Task [network_ib : Authentication failure response] fail with the message 'Status code was -1 and not [302]: Request failed: <urlopen error [Errno 111] Connection refused>' on Infiniband Switches when running `infiniband.yml`?
 To configure a new Infiniband Switch, it is required that HTTP and JSON gateway be enabled.
 To verify that they are enabled, run: